 Dr. Ahmad Humayan Kabir

-Designation: Assistant Professor, Department of Botany, University of Rajshahi, Bangladesh
+Designation: Associate Professor, Department of Botany, University of Rajshahi, Bangladesh

 Research Field: Botany, Molecular Plant Physiology